leap71/leap71.github.io/coding-for-engineers/6-interfaces.md

 This concept of always moving to the simplest object and variable type necessary for functionality guides our thinking and, in practice, drastically simplifies our code.

 The concept of *polymorphism* allows us to override the behavior of certain functions, when they are not appropriate for the derived class.
 So the function `PhysicalObject.PerformMaintenance()` can do entirely different things for a `Car` or an `Airplane`.
-But the outside interface, the name of the function and it's signature (which parameters I can pass), stays the same, and can be called when just dealing with a variable of type `PhysicalObject` generally.
+But the outside interface, the name of the function and it's signature, stays the same, and can be called when just dealing with a variable of type `PhysicalObject` generally.

 If not for the concept of polymorphism, our code would have to constantly check what type of object we are dealing with, and call special functions for cars, airplanes and ships.
 Polymorphism does away with that and allows us to specify functions in the base class, that are *overridden* in the derived class.

-And lastly, abstract functions and classes allow us to force the author of a derived class to implement certain functions.
-This gives us a way to define a certain way of working in a base class, without having to provide an actual implementation.
+And lastly, abstract functions and classes allow us to force the author of a child class to implement certain functions.
+This gives us a way to define a certain way of working in a parent class, without having to provide an actual implementation.
 The function `Move` in a `PhysicalObject` class, would certainly be abstract, as it has to be implemented very specifically for a `Car` and for an `Airplane`.
-A non-abstract function `PhysicalObject.Move()` would not know what to do, as it has no idea what "thing" it is actually dealing with.
+A non-abstract function `PhysicalObject.Move()` would not know what to do, as it has no idea what "thing" it is actually dealing with, and how to move it.

 ## Has a..., is a..., behaves like a...